How to meditate article by Vi Kipling with Craig Hamilton-Parker

 To find self is to gain a greater understanding of self and not necessarily to improve or change self.
 It has been found, however, that often some improvement and change does take place as understanding dawns.
 The majority of people have been brought up to view all the virtues as things to be actively sought and sometimes, in striving to achieve perfection, their whole characters change; they become pious, holy, severe, with doleful countenance and somehow they have lost the joy of life from their lives.

 To find self, therefore, it is necessary to find some time for self which statement is very simple but often very difficult to put into practice.
 It is not possible to discover one’s potential in the hustle and bustle of day-to-day living.
-A discipline must be introduced into life so this journey can be effected.
+Discipline must be introduced into life so this journey can be affected.
 The easiest way to make this journey is by using the discipline of:

 So what is Meditation?

-“Meditation is an ancient technique which is used for physical and mental relaxation as well as for personal and spiritual growth.
-It can be described as sitting quietly, keeping the mind alert, focused and concentrated while the body is totally relaxed.”
+“Meditation is an ancient technique that is used for physical and mental relaxation as well as for personal and spiritual growth.
+It can be described as sitting quietly, keeping the mind alert, focused, and concentrated while the body is totally relaxed.”
 (D Fontana)